tengkuhafidz/WebSheets-Listing-Page/README.md

 WebSheets Listing Page is an open-sourced Gatsby template that generates listing/directory websites based on Google Sheets data.
 The generated website will be a fast-loading static progressive web app with SEO and offline capabilities.

+## Features

+- Manage the site with just Google Sheets
+- PWA and offline capabilities
+- SEO optimised
+- Mobile responsive
+- Dark/light mode
+- Share-page button
+- Multiple layout combinations
+- Call to action buttons

 ## Sponsor Development

-If you find this project helpful in any way, please do support my coffee intake in making this at https://www.buymeacoffee.com/sohafidz. ☕️
+If you find this project helpful in any way, you can support my coffee intake in making this at https://www.buymeacoffee.com/sohafidz. ☕️

 # Getting Started 🚀